Azure-Samples/azure-fastapi-postgres-flexible-aca/README.md

 ## Opening the project

-This project has [Dev Container support](https://code.visualstudio.com/docs/devcontainers/containers), so it will be be setup automatically if you open it in Github Codespaces or in local VS Code with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
+This project has [Dev Container support](https://code.visualstudio.com/docs/devcontainers/containers), so it will be setup automatically if you open it in Github Codespaces or in local VS Code with the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).

 If you're not using one of those options for opening the project, then you'll need to: